alpero-ms/exodbulkdelete/README.md

 9. Do not apply this script in a production environment without first testing it in a demo environment.
 The author disclaims any responsibility for damages or data loss resulting from the use of this script.

-10. I just created another version of script (exobulktoken.ps1) which resresh SAML token every 40 minutes (TTL is 60 minutes)
+10. I just created another version of script (exobulktoken.ps1) which refresh SAML token every 40 minutes (TTL is 60 minutes)